 There are separate courses for grades 2 and 3 students reading at a 5th grade level and above and for grades 4 and 5 students reading at a middle school level and above.

-For more information about the courses in the Young Readers' Series, including Student and Parent Reviews and Time Requirements, visit the course descriptions.
+For more information about the courses in the Young Readers' Series, view a slide presentation (PDF) including examples of student discussion responses and student writing assignments, or visit the course descriptions linked below.

 In this digital age, the availability of the internet has made memorization less important than critical thinking.
 Students must learn to carefully investigate the credibility of claims and judge the validity of opposing arguments.
 Students must also become adept at making their own persuasive arguments.